-You’ve been thinking about changing that dated, less than functional kitchen for a few months, maybe years.
-It’s time for a renovation, but you don’t know where to start.
-How about at the very beginning?
-What will it cost?
+Have you been thinking about changing that dated, less than functional kitchen especially when living and working at home this year, but not don’t know where to start?
+How about at the very beginning.
+What will a new kitchen cost?
 Unfortunately, that’s a bit like asking, how long is a piece of string.
 Every kitchen has a different size, style and finish.
-Here are some cost indications to get you started on making a budget.
+But here’s some cost indications to get you started to set a realistic budget.

 What should you spend on a kitchen?